arj03/ssb-browser-core/README.md

 ### SSB Singleton API

-#### `setup(dir, config, extraModules, ssbLoaded)`
+#### `setup(dir, config, extraModules)`

-Initialize the SSB Singleton module.
+Setup the SSB Singleton module.
+This is required to be called before trying to access SSB.
 Does *not* actually trigger the initialization of SSB (see `getSSBEventually`).
-This is required to be called before trying to access SSB.

 * `dir` - *String*, A name like "/.ssb-lite".
 * `config` - *Object*, configuration object to pass through to `ssb-browser-core/core`'s `init` function.
 * `extraModules` - *Function (optional)*, function to call to add more modules to the SecretStack during initialization - passed through to `ssb-browser-core/core`'s `init` function.

-* `ssbLoaded` - *Function*, function which is called if we are the primary controller window and SSB is completely done initializing.
-No parameters are passed - it is just a notification function to let you know that our window has just initialized an SSB object, in case any other initialization steps have to be done.
+#### `getSimpleSSBEventually(isRelevant, cb)`

+Shorthand easy version of `getSSBEventually`.
+Retries indefinitely (without timing out) and assumes that an SSB which has initialized its database is suitable for your use (see `ssbCheckCB` for how this works).

+* `isRelevant` - See `getSSBEventually` for more information.
+* `cb` - See `getSSBEventually` for more information.

+#### `getSSBEventually(timeout, isRelevant, ssbCheck, result)`

+Asynchronous function to keep trying to get an SSB object, even if one is not currently available.

+* `timeout` - *Number*, number of milliseconds to keep trying to get an SSB object before giving up and timing out with an error.
+Pass a negative value to disable timing out and keep trying indefinitely.
+* `isRelevant` - *Function*, a function which is called with zero arguments and is expected to return a boolean value of whether or not the caller still needs the SSB object.
+This can be used, for example, to bail on running calls to `getSSBEventually` when a Vue component using it has been unloaded, so we don't waste resources retrying forever.
+* `ssbCheck` - *Function*, since `getSSBEventually` might be called while an SSB object is still initializing, this function is called to ask whether the SSB object is initialized enough to use.
+The function is passed SSB and is expected to return a boolean value for whether it's good enough to use.
+This could be: `return SSB && SSB.db`.
+* `cb` - *Function*, called when either there's an error, a timeout, or we successfully acquired SSB and it has been declared suitable by `ssbCheck`.
+Note if `isRelevant` this is not called.

+#### `getSSB() => [ err, SSB ]`

+Attempt to get an SSB object and immediately fail if it is not available.
+If the SSB object is available, `err` will be null and `SSB` will contain the SSB object even if it's not yet fully and completely initialized yet.
+Otherwise `err` will contain the reason.

-#### `init(config, extraModules, ssbLoaded)`
+#### `openWindow(href)`

-Similar to setup.
-Defaults to "/.ssb-lite" as dir, because of this it is recommended to use setup instead so multiple apps on the same domain can choose their own store!
+Since we can only have one SSB object active, if we want child windows to be able to operate concurrently with us, we need to be able to coordinate with other windows.
+This function programmatically opens a new window and adds the new window's handle to a tracking list so that child windows can coordinate with their parent window's SSB as well as other windows within the same family in case the parent window is closed and a new SSB holder needs to be elected.
+In other words, for best results, make sure that everything in your app which can open a window calls this function.

+* `href` - *String*, URL to open in the new window, just like you would normally pass to `window.open`.

 #### `onChangeSSB(cb)`